dreitier/backmon-legacy/README.md

 The idea is that each backup script has its own JSON `backup\_definition.json* file which specifies how and when the backups are generated.

 ## Installation

-Get Composer to install the required dependencies.
+- Get Composer to install the required dependencies.
+- To use size policies with files larger than 2 GByte, you need to install php-curl.

 ## Usage
 `backmon` supports different command line arguments